apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ### Testing Strategy

-The collection of end-to-end [browser tests based on Puppeteer](../../developer/Test-Process.html) continue to grow to cover more use cases and scenarios.
+The collection of end-to-end [browser tests based via Puppeteer](../../developer/Test-Process.html) continue to grow to cover more use cases and scenarios.
 At the moment, total number of jobs stands at approximately `475` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.
 Furthermore, a large number of test categories that group internal unit tests are now configured to run with parallelism enabled.

+Finally, the overall execution of the [browser tests based via Puppeteer](../../developer/Test-Process.html) is reduced by approximately `60` seconds by removing unnecessary *wait* times and delays in the test scenarios.

 ### OAuth/OpenID Connect Token Exchange